basho/basho_docs/source/riak/cookbooks/Network-Security-and-Firewall-Configurations.md

+---
+title: Network Security and Firewall Configurations
+project: riak
+version: 0.10.0+
+document: cookbook
+toc: true
+audience: advanced
+keywords: [troubleshooting, security]
+---

 The following article discusses standard configurations and port settings to use when thinking about how to secure a Riak Cluster.

 There are two classes of access control for Riak:

--   Other Riak nodes participating in the cluster
+* Other Riak nodes participating in the cluster
--   Clients making use of the Riak cluster
+* Clients making use of the Riak cluster

 The settings for both access groups are located in `app.config`.
 The configuration directives for client access all end in *ip* and *port*: